ChrisJefferson/stacscheck/manuals/manual-for-users.md

 Go into the directory of your practical submission and run:

-stacscheck.py <path to practical tests>
+stacscheck.py &lt;path to practical tests&gt;

 For example: